 2. Improve chances of later pregnancy

-As a woman gets older, the quantity and quality of her eggs decreases, leading to decreased chance of pregnancy.
+As a woman gets older, the quantity and quality of her eggs decrease, leading to a decreased chance of pregnancy.
 Save quality eggs by freezing them to help improve your chance of a successful pregnancy later.

 3. Additional time